4knahs/apache-log-parser/README.md

 * Log rotation - many apps with logs use logrotate, in such case it would be worth to had inotify capabilities to check when the file gets moved.
 * Single threaded scheduling of events - atm there is a ThreadTimer per timed event, this could/should easily be a single thread with a queue of waiting times.
 * Monitoring of pipes - should assure that event production/consumption is not lagging behind.
+* Alert plugins - this is a special case for plugins and could be further specialized into its own wrapper to ease the creation of more alerts.
+* Alert handling - it would be benefitial to split the alerts into its own process.